 About Us History

 Opportunity International was one of the first non-profit organizations to recognize small-scale entrepreneurs as big change agents in overcoming global poverty.
-Today, aspiring entrepreneurs in 24 countries use our microfinance services to start or expand a business, develop a steady income, provide for their families and create jobs for their neighbours.
+Today, aspiring entrepreneurs in 22 countries use our microfinance services to expand a business, develop a steady income, provide for their families and create jobs for their neighbours.